dmytrxpy/my-portfolio/README.md

 # my-portfolio
-This is my graphic design portfolio.
+This is my graphic design portfolio website.
 Created using Stitch 2.0 & Antigravity IDE from Google.